ChainMovers/dtp/script/README.md

 1773
 ```
 This is the PID.
 If a number is shown, the sui process is running, meaning the localnet is running.

-TODO Add a simple cURL to confirm port open.

 ## Initial State
 Always same 5 client addresses.
 The 0xc7148~89a7 is the default active client and will be funded with 5 object coins.